 My name is Andrew and this is my blog!

-I started this to share my love for starting businesses, investments, career advice and of course the crazy fitness and nutrition adventures I’ve been going on for the past 15 years.
+I started this to share my love for starting businesses, investments and career advice.
+I’ve been going on for the past 15 years.
 I’ve always gone all in once I’ve decided it’s something for me.

 I’ve also been exploring alternative investments through crypto, real estate / Qualified Opportunity Zones and some fun adventures through exploring space and precious metals (gold and silver).

-This blog is bringing together my competitive nature and knowledge around starting businesses, B2B SaaS software, investments and fitness/nutrition.
+This blog is bringing together my competitive nature and knowledge around starting businesses, B2B SaaS software and investments.
 I feel that you must have a healthy mind and body if you’re going to be competitive and win in your professional life so here it goes!

 Here’s how it all started